theodi/synthetic-data-tutorial/README.md

 As described in the introduction, this is an open-source toolkit for generating synthetic data.
 And I'd like to lavish much praise on the researchers who made it as it's excellent.

-Instead of explaing it myself, I'll use the researchers' own words from their paper:
+Instead of explaining it myself, I'll use the researchers' own words from their paper:

 > DataSynthesizer infers the domain of each attribute and derives a description of the distribution of attribute values in the private dataset.
 This information is saved in a dataset description file, to which we refer as data summary.
 Then DataSynthesizer is able to generate synthetic datasets of arbitrary size by sampling from the probabilistic model in the dataset description file.